Shehzori: Synopsis

 A young couple get married without telling their parents who do their best to split up the relationship.
-The short serial focuses on the ups and downs of the couples marital life and how Tara (Neelofar Abbasi) a strong woman, wins her evil father-in-law.
-This also tells us the story of Mustafa (Shakeel) a weak man who cannot take a stand for his wife.
+The short serial focuses on the ups and downs of the couple's marital life and how Tara (Neelofar Abbasi), a strong woman, wins over her evil father-in-law.
+Also portrayed is the story of Mustafa (Shakeel), a weak man who cannot take a stand for his wife.
 This comedy serial gives out several strong messages which are relevant to this day.